 This way of cutting ensures that there is no heat affected zone.
 As the HAZ bring along a series of changes in the metal structure, it makes the reliability of the part hard to determine.
 Waterjet cutting eliminates this uncertainty and the danger it bring along.

-Another way to cut metal but mechanically.
+Shearing is another mechanical way to cut metal.
 It is only applicable for simple straight cuts but does the job very effectively.

 Suitable for any kind of metal as no chemical reactions can take place, unlike with thermal cutting.